 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments (Topic 326) ("ASU 2016-13"), which amends the impairment model by requiring entities to use a forward-looking approach based on expected losses to estimate credit losses on certain types of financial instruments, including trade receivables and available-for-sale debt securities.
 This standard covers the Company's financial instruments, such as debt securities that are available for sale.
 Previously, when credit losses were measured under U.S. GAAP, an entity generally only considered past events and current conditions in measuring the incurred loss.
 The new guidance requires companies to identify, analyze, document and support new methodologies for quantifying expected credit loss estimates for financial instruments, using information such as historical experience and current economic conditions, plus the use of reasonable supportable forecast information.
 In November 2018, the FASB issued ASU No. 2018-19, Codification Improvements to Topic 326, Financing Instruments-Credit Losses, which included an amendment of the effective date for nonpublic entities.
 For non-EGCs, ASU 2016-13 is effective for fiscal years beginning after December 15, 2019.
 For EGCs, ASU 2016-13 was to be effective for fiscal years beginning after December 15, 2021.
 However, in November 2019, the FASB issued ASU 2019-10, which included a one-year deferral of the effective date of ASU 2016-13 for certain entities.
 As a result, ASU is now effective for EGCs for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early adoption is permitted, and the standard is adopted using a modified retrospective transition method through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-Assuming the Company remains an EGC, it intends to adopt ASU 2016-13 at the beginning of its fiscal year ending December 31, 2022.
-Adoption will require a modified retrospective transition.
-We are currently evaluating the impact the adoption of this standard will have on our condensed consolidated financial statements.
+Since the Company will cease to be an emerging growth company as of December 31, 2021, the relief granted under ASU 2019-10 will not apply and the Company is required to adopt ASU 2016-13 during the fourth quarter of 2021.
+We are currently evaluating the impact the adoption of this standard will have on the Company's condensed consolidated financial statements.